 This course will provide an overview of ASET – The Neurodiagnostic Society and ABRET – Neurodiagnostic Credentialing and Accreditation.
 The vision, mission and objectives for each organization will be reviewed.
 Each organization’s structure, including governing boards, committees and task forces will be described along with roles, responsibilities and workflows.
 An overview of the governing philosophy and policies of each organization will be provided.
 Opportunities for member and volunteer engagement in each organization will be reviewed.

-Instructors: Arlen Reimnitz, ASET Executive Director, and Janice Walbert, R. EEG/EP T., CAE, ABRET Executive Director
+Instructors: Kevin Helm, MBA, CAE, ASET Executive Director and Janice Johnson, MS, R. EEG/EP T., CAE, ABRET Executive Director